How long do pianos last? This question of how long a piano will endure is akin to how long a person will live.

 As technology evolves and new innovations surface, digital pianos will continue to evolve and enable more music and sound styles.

-In summary, digital pianos are a better value than acoustic instruments.
+In summary, digital pianos are of better value than acoustic instruments.
 For additional information, check out the post on Acoustic vs. Digital Piano.